 There is a comprehensive network of support in Northern Ireland and specific initiatives aimed at helping more people get started in business.
 See:

 - how to start a business in Northern Ireland

 - Northern Ireland business support finder

->

-> Invest NI provide support for lcoal businesses.
+Invest NI also provide support for local businesses.